 San Jose is embarking on an ambitious plan to transform the Diridon Station Area into a vibrant destination with new housing, shops, and jobs, parks, trails and public spaces, and pedestrian and bike connectivity, all adjacent to a major transit center.

 Check out SV@Home’s Housing Vision for the Station Area, which we believe should include at least 10,000 new homes, of which 25% should be affordable.
 See the link for our additional recommendations for creating a successful, housing-rich Diridon Station.

 Diridon Station is expected to be home to multiple modes of transportation, including BART, High Speed Rail, Bus Rapid Transit, and an electrified CalTrain, along with existing transit that includes the Capitol Corridor, ACE, AmTrak, and VTA Light Rail.
 This provides a unique opportunity to build a mixed-use development with significant new housing options for the new workers.

 In 2017, Google approached the City with a vision of building an estimated 6 to 8 million square feet of office space in the Diridon Station Plan Area, which could house approximately 20-30,000 jobs.
-In June, the City entered into an Exclusive Negotiations Agreement with Google to consider the sale of City-owned property in the Station Area.
-Google has purchased many surrounding properties.
+In December 2018, the City Council voted to sell City-owned property in the Station Area to Google.
+Google has also purchased many surrounding properties within the Area.

 Look for opportunities to engage in the Diridon decision making on SV@Home’s advocacy page.